Savings rules in working age benefits

-You cannot get any of the means-tested benefits (income-related Employment and Support Allowance, income-based Jobseeker's Allowance, Income Support, Housing Benefit or Universal Credit if your capital is above the upper limit of £16,000.
+You cannot get any of the means-tested benefits (income-related Employment and Support Allowance, income-based Jobseeker's Allowance, Income Support, Housing Benefit or Universal Credit) if your capital is over £16,000, this is called the upper capital limit.

-You should count as savings money that you can access relatively easily or financial products that can be sold on.
+You should enter as savings any money that you can access relatively easily or financial products that can be sold on.
 The definition of savings for the means test in benefits includes:

 Your capital is generally valued at its current market or surrender value less 10% if there would be costs involved in selling and less any debt secured on a property.